dansteingart/without_the_hot_air/pages_md/SEwtHA_34.md

 In practice, these two wind shear formulae give similar numerical answers.
 That’s not to say that they are accurate at all times however.
 Van den Berg (2004) suggests that different wind profiles often hold at night.

 <img src="figure266.png" width="219" height="362" />
-<span class="figurenumber">Figure B.7.</span> Top: Two models of wind speed and wind power as a function of height.
+<div class='caption'><span class="figurenumber">Figure B.7.</span> Top: Two models of wind speed and wind power as a function of height.
 DWIA = Danish Wind Industry Association; NREL = National Renewable Energy Laboratory.
 For each model the speed at 10 m has been fixed to 6 m/s.
 For the Danish Wind model, the roughness length is set to *z*<span class="smallsub"><sub>0</sub></span> = 0.1 m.
-Bottom: The power density (the power per unit of upright area) according to each of these models.
+Bottom: The power density (the power per unit of upright area) according to each of these models.</div>

 <img src="figure262.png" width="614" height="169" />
 ### Standard windmill properties